Lionel Washington

-Lionel Washington (born October 21, 1960 in New Orleans, Louisiana) is the Defensive Coordinator and Cornerbacks coach of the Southern Jaguars football team since 2018.
-He is an American retired cornerback who played fifteen seasons in the National Football League.
-Washington attended Tulane University.
+Lionel Washington (born October 21, 1960) is an American former college football coach and player.
+He played as a cornerback for 15 seasons in the National Football League (NFL).
+Washington played college football for Tulane.

 Washington was a nickelbacks/cornerbacks coach for the Green Bay Packers from 1999 to 2008.
 He was let go after a disappointing 2008 season.
 Before the 2009 season the Oakland Raiders hired him to be their defensive secondary coach.
-In 2011, Washington became Defensive Backs Coach of the United Football League's Virginia Destroyers.
-In 2012, he was named co-Defensive Coordinator of the Tulane Green Wave football team.
+In 2011, Washington became defensive backs coach of the United Football League (UFL)'s Virginia Destroyers.
+In 2012, he was named co-defensive coordinator of the Tulane Green Wave football team.

-Washington is the father of Deron Washington, a professional basketball player who was selected in the second round of the 2008 NBA Draft.
+Washington is the father of Deron Washington, a professional basketball player who was selected in the second round of the 2008 NBA draft.